notclickable-jordan/rainhold/docs/caddy.md

 # Caddy

-Why does Caddy use a personal Docker image?
-Because, in order to get SSL certificates through Cloudflare, I needed to use a custom build of Caddy.
-You should not use this you're not using Cloudflare.
+Caddy uses a personal Docker image to get SSL certificates through Cloudflare.
+There was no existing Docker image that did this, so I made one.
+You should not use this Caddy image you're not using Cloudflare.

 ## My Caddy image